Sudan's war passed 6 months, with much of the world consumed by other conflicts

 The country's health system has been hit hard by the conflict, with many hospitals closed, a shortage of essential medicines and supplies, and doctors risking shelling — and their own lives — to attend to patients.

-Ahmed Khojali works as an emergency officer in the neonatal ward of Khartoum's Albolouk Hospital, which he says is only functioning at about 60% capacity.
-He describes the six-month conflict as feeling like "a lifetime."
+Ahmed Khojali works as an emergency officer in the neonatal ward of Khartoum's Albolouk Hospital, which is supported by the U.S.-based Sudanese American Physicians Association.
+The hospital, functioning at only about 60% capacity, is now the only facility in the capital state providing emergency care to children.
+Khojali describes the six-month conflict as feeling like "a lifetime."

 "Time," he says, "is totally frozen since the beginning of this war because I barely find any time to feel or think or be sorry about anything ... either sleeping or working."